omar93/tokenizer/README.md

 # tokenizer
-A tokenizer for the course 1dv610
+A tokenizer for the course 1dv610 visit the github repo for more info if this page is not up to date

 # How to use
 initilize a new object of the class 'Tokenizer' and pass in 2 arguments, the first one is the string you want to tokenize, the second on